-We believe that our ability to increase the number of customers on our cloud platform is an indicator of our market penetration and our future business opportunities.
-As of July 31, 2018, 2017 and 2016, we had over 3,250 customers, over 2,800 customers and over 2,450 customers, respectively, across all major geographies.
-As of July 31, 2018, we had over 300 of the Forbes Global 2000 as customers.
-Our ability to continue to grow this number will increase our future opportunities for renewals and follow-on sales.
+We believe that our ability to increase the number of customers, and more significantly customers in the Forbes Global 2000, on our cloud platform is an indicator of our market penetration and our future business opportunities.
+As of July 31, 2020, 2019 and 2018, we had over 4,500, 3,900 and 3,250 customers, respectively, across all major geographies.
+As of July 31, 2020, we had over 450 of the Forbes Global 2000 as customers.
+Our ability to continue to grow these numbers will increase our future opportunities for renewals and follow-on sales.
 We believe that we have significant room to capture additional market share and intend to continue to invest significantly in sales and marketing to engage our prospective customers, increase brand awareness, further leverage our channel partnerships and drive adoption of our solution.